huangzehao/caffe-vdsr/README.md

 5. Change the learning rate when the error plateaus

+6. After training, run "caffemodel2mat.m" to convert caffemodel to mat for testing (matcaffe is required)

 ### Test

 1. "Demo_SR_Conv.m" is a simple test code.
 Just run it and you will get the result